 8. Be Honest in Your Emails

 You must make sure that all of your messaging is honest.
-For example, your subject line must accurately reflect the contents of your message.
+For example, your subject line must accurately reflect the email content.

-Another dishonest email tactic that should be avoided is masking your email’s routing details.
+Another dishonest email tactic to avoid is masking your email’s routing details.
 Using an email persona is one thing, but pretending to be from a different domain to get around a blacklist, for example, is unethical.
 In some countries, it’s illegal.

 Unethical practices like hiding your true email identity can get your brand into serious trouble and give you a reputation as a spammer.